GetDutchie/brick/packages/brick_build/README.md

 While `JsonSerializable` is an incredibly robust library, it is, in short, opinionated.
 Just like this library is opinionated.
 This prevents incorporation in a number of ways:

 * `@JsonSerializable` detects serializable models [via a class method check](https://github.com/dart-lang/json_serializable/blob/6a39a76ff8967de50db0f4b344181328269cf978/json_serializable/lib/src/type_helpers/json_helper.dart#L131-L133).
-Since `@ConnectOfflineFirst` uses an abstracted builder, checking the source class is not effective.
+Since `@ConnectOfflineFirstWithRest` uses an abstracted builder, checking the source class is not effective.
 * `@JsonSerializable` only supports enums as strings, not as indexes.
 While this is admittedly more resilient, it can’t be retrofitted to enums passed as integers from an API.
 * Lastly, dynamically applying a configuration is an uphill battle with `ConstantReader` (the annotation would have to be converted into a [digestable format](https://github.com/dart-lang/json_serializable/blob/5cbe2f9b3009cd78c7a55277f5278ea09952340d/json_serializable/lib/src/json_serializable_generator.dart#L103)).
 While ultimately this could be possible, the library is still unusable because of the aforementioned points.